putuyoga/putuyoga.github.io/_posts/2018-04-10-what-i-got-this-past-year.md

 Consider CI/CD would be great.
 You could automate the deployment or way you produce the package.

 ### CLI Rules!
-Now, instead using GUI app, i playing a lot on command line interface.
+Now, instead using GUI app, i am playing a lot on command line interface.
 Instead using SourceTree, i am a fan of git cli, yes you read it correctly, git cli.
 I am too lazy to open emulator from android studio, instead i write some shortcut to run emulator from command line. huh?

 ### Ask, Ask, Ask